 In the days that followed the smoke cleared and salvage began.
 Insurance adjusters arrived along with a flood of support from the community at large and business peers.
 Emails, tweets, cards and letters poured in.
 Rather than wait by the side lines the Epicuria team took a hands-on approach, digging in and cleaning up.

-“If there’s one thing I’ve learned from this experience, it’s that were are very good at what we do.
+“If there’s one thing I’ve learned from this experience, it’s that we are are very good at what we do and we are highly skilled problem solvers.
 Everyone knows their job, we all know what we need to do, and we do it.” – Tracey Black, Executive Chef/Owner Epicuria

-“When we found out we wouldn’t be going back to the old building, that was the one time I thought maybe it was time to close, but then I found the new space and took a chance.
-It was risky to re-open just outside our neighborhood, but I just kept focusing on solving each problem as it came up.
+“When we found out we wouldn’t be returning to our space, it was the one time I thought perhaps it was time to close.
+By happenstance, we found our current location and took a chance.
+It was risky to re-open just outside of our neighborhood, but customer feedback was encouraging, and everyone loved the idea of ample parking.

 Risk is uncomfortable; some thrive on it, many shrivel from it, and then there are those who become one with it.
 They have learned to ride the waves of growth and change knowing that all things evolve.
 They have become comfortable with being uncomfortable because they understand that transition is temporary and change allows you to re-create and find a new way of doing things.

-On April 12, 2012 after months of construction, inspections in place, we opened our doors at 357 St. Laurent Boulevard and welcomed customers, friends and supporters to a new era of Epicuria.
+On April 12, 2012 after months of construction, inspections in place, Epicuria opened its doors at 357 St. Laurent Boulevard and welcomed customers, friends and supporters to a new era.
 The uphill journey of recovery, relocation, rebuilding, re-stocking and re-opening was complete.
 With equipment and the Epicuria team in place, business was back, and now better than ever frequented by familiar faces of the past and many new converts discovering the taste of Epicuria – re-imagined.

 Our new take is fresh, vibrant, nutrition focused and forward thinking, shedding the comfort of old patterns of business we’ve crafted a new vision.